dxw/accessibility-manual/src/introduction/obligations.md

 At dxw, we create accessible services because it is the right thing to do, and because it is the law.

+This guide:

+* explains the [moral obligations](#moral-obligations) that we have set for ourselves in our mission and principles
+* identifies the [accessibility regulations](#accessibility-regulations) that apply to public sector services and content, and the obligations they place on us
+* explains terms like [reasonable adjustments](#reasonable-adjustments) and [disproportionate burden](#disproportionate-burden)

 ## Moral obligations

 [Our mission](https://playbook.dxw.com/about-us/our-mission-values-and-principles/#our-mission) is to build services